censorship-no/ceno-docs/user-manual/en/concepts/how.md

 Going back to our example scenario, there are two clients holding some content.
 Unfortunately, one is holding content *Y* and the other one content *Z*, so your client would find no entries for content *X* in the distributed cache index, as depicted below.

 ![Content not found in the distributed cache](images/user-flow-1.svg)

+Fortunately, Ouinet offers a way to retrieve such content and furthermore make it available to other clients on the distributed cache.
+Please read on to know how.

 ## Sharing new content